cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 It is fundamental form of operation of a critical business process which uses private key to perform cryptographic operations by multiple party to prevent internal frauds and errors.
 For example, by setting isolated rights on digitally signing and approval to go into the area of signing operation, it becomes difficult for single adversary to give an malicious digital signature without known by the third party.
 Additionally, the enforcement of attendance of other person is effective security control to internal frauds and misoperations.

 3) Backup of private key
   Lost of private key makes signing operations by using the key impossible any more.
 Thus backup of private key is an important security control.
-On the other hand, risks of leakage and theft of backup keys shoube be considerd.
+On the other hand, risks of leakage and theft of backup keys should be considered.
 It is needed to inactivate the backup key.

 #### Buck up